bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 symbol in our input data stream, and this could serve as our probability distribution.
 You would expect that this simple approach would not do very well for complex data, for example, trying to compress various images.
-A histogram for each pixels (i.e. symbols) across all the images would be very dispersed, have relatively small probabilities for any given pixel value, and thus have poor compression (recall the higher the probability of a symbol the better entropy compression methods work).
+A histogram for pixel values (i.e. symbols) across all images would be very dispersed because images are so varied in their pixel values.
+This implies any given pixel would have small probabilities, and thus have poor compression (recall the higher the probability of a symbol the better entropy compression methods work).

-So the intuition here is that we want a model that can both accurately and generally predict (via a probability) our datum and its corresponding symbols to allow the entropy encoder to efficiently compress.
-For example, for a given image, we want our model to be able to accurately generate a tight distribution around the actual pixel values, but will generate *different* distributions values for each image.
-However, theoretically, our model could memorize all the training data, which is undesirable for new unseen data points.
-So we would also want the model to generalize so it could be used with any input datum (within reason).
-However, using more complicated models with entropy encoding that treat each datum differently require a bit more thought on how to apply them.
-Let's take a look at a couple of examples.
+So the intuition here is that we want a model that can *accurately* predict (via a probability) our datum and its corresponding symbols to allow the entropy encoder to efficiently compress.
+For example, we want our model to be able to *accurately* generate a tight distribution around each of an image's pixel values.
+This would allow our entropy encoder to achieve a high compression rate.
+But there's a small problem here: to generate a tight distribution around each symbol within a datum, we would need a different distribution for each datum, otherwise any distribution we generate will be too dispersed (e.g. not accurate) because it has to apply to any generic datum.
+Following this logic, we need a probability distribution to encode and decode our datum but that distribution is conditional on the actual datum.
+This means when we're trying to decode the datum, we need to have the datum!
+This circular dependency can be resolved by using specific types of models and encoding things in a particular order, which is the topic of the next two subsections.

 |h3| Autoregressive Models |h3e|